via UK Transfer Degree Programme (Law)

-A core module that covers the general principles of criminal liability, a range of fatal and non-fatal offences against the person and selected offences against property.
+This core module covers the general principles of criminal liability, a range of fatal and non-fatal offences against the person and selected offences against property.
 It also looks at attempts to commit offences, secondary liability and defences.
-You will develop the ability to explain and analyse criminal law, and will be able to apply its principles to the facts of given scenarios.
+You will develop the ability to explain and analyse criminal law and will be able to apply its principles to the facts of given scenarios.

 Elements of the Law of Contract

-A core module that introduces you to the principles of contract at common law and in equity and helps you understand how these principles are applied to agreements.
+This core module introduces you to the principles of contract in common law and equity, and helps you understand how these principles are applied to agreements.
 It covers core topics such as formation of contracts, capacity to contract and privity, performance and breach of contract and remedies for breach of contract.

 Malaysian Legal System & Malaysian Constitution Law